oblac/jodd-site/content/email/1+index.md

 You can use the same filters on POP3 server, but keep in mind that the search is performed on the client-side, so still all messages have to be downloaded before the search is thrown.

-## Everything else...

-### Parsing EML files

-What if you have your emails stored in EML files.
-Not a problem, just use `EMLParser.create().parse()`.
-It accepts both file or files content as an input and returns `ReceivedEmail` of parsed EML message.

-### Gmail and new message count

-Gmail does not support the Recent flags on messages.
-Since the `getNewMessageCount()` method counts messages with the RECENT flags, *Jodd* will not (yet) find any such messages on Gmail servers (hence always returning value 0).

-### Email parsing and validation

-*Jodd* offer one great class for parsing and validating emails: `EmailAddress`.
-It works per RFC2822 standard.
-This class can be trusted to only provide authenticated results.
-Since the standard is quite complex, it is not a perfect yet, but it works much better then other solutions.